Noncommutative maximal ergodic inequalities for amenable groups: The difference operator

 Summing up those inequalities over $n$ and $k$, we get

 It follows, using the norm estimate in Lemma \ref{lem:hybrid}, that

 We conclude once again using Tchebychev's inequality.

 \textit{The bad part.} For the bad part, it is not possible to get norm estimates right away.
-However, Lemma \ref{lem:localcancellation} tells us that $\mathbb{D}$ (and in general CZ-operators) behaves better outside of the projection $\zeta$ \textit{i.e.} away from the support of $b$.
+However, Lemma \ref{lem:localcancellation} tells us that $\mathbb{D}$ (and in general Calder\'on-Zygmund-operators) behaves better on the projection $\zeta$ \textit{i.e.} away from the support of $b$.